truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 the person you asked, do you think he is any less likely to give the answer that seems right to him, whether we forbid him to do so or not?

-THRASYMACHUS: Is that what you are going to do, give one of the forbid- den answers?
+THRASYMACHUS: Is that what you are going to do, give one of the forbidden answers?

 SOCRATES: I would not be surprised—provided it is the one that seems right to me after I have investigated the matter.

-THRASYMACHUS: What if I show you another answer about justice, one (d) that is different from all these and better than any of them?
+(d) THRASYMACHUS: What if I show you another answer about justice, one that is different from all these and better than any of them?
 What penalty would you deserve then?

 SOCRATES: The very one that is appropriate for someone who does not